hayguen/ngsoftfm/README.md

 <h2>Airspy support</h2>

-For now Airspy support must be installed even if no Airspy device is connected.
+Airspy support must be installed even if no Airspy device is connected - if cmake option WITH_AIRSPY is switched ON.

 If you install from source (https://github.com/airspy/host/tree/master/libairspy) in your own installation path you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DLIBAIRSPY_LIBRARIES=/opt/install/libairspy/lib/libairspy.so -DLIBAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include` to the cmake options.